rascafr/loopback-secure-storage/README.md

 }
 ```

+**Note:** You do not have to create the "root" directory, if it does not exists, then the module will do the job when the app starts.

 ## Key management

 To generate a key, you can use the `aes` sub-library provided with the package as: